SuperOfficeDocs/superoffice-docs/docs/en/diary/learn/create-follow-up.md

 4. In the **Follow-up** dialog, [enter the required information](#fields).

-5. [Choose the participants to include][5], if they are not automatically included.
+5. [Choose the attendee to include][5], if they are not automatically included.

 6. Click **Save**.
 The meeting will be displayed in the selected person's diary.